ML lifecycle management using MLflow

 • Custom models.
 These are Python models packaged in the MLflow format.
 They can be registered either in Unity Catalog or in the workspace model registry.
 Examples include scikit-learn, XGBoost, PyTorch, and Hugging Face transformer models.

 • External models.
 These are models that are hosted outside of Databricks.
-Examples include foundation models like, OpenAI’s GPT-4, Anthropic’s Claude, and others.
+Examples include generative AI models like, OpenAI’s GPT-4, Anthropic’s Claude, and others.
 Endpoints that serve external models can be centrally governed and customers can establish rate limits and access controls for them.

 You also can deploy MLflow models for offline inference, see Deploy models for batch inference.